matthew-sessions/DS-Unit-3-Sprint-2-SQL-and-Databases/SQL-sprint/challenge.md

   what is a situation where it is not appropriate?
 - What is "NewSQL", and what is it trying to achieve?

+1. The employee to Territory tables have a one-to-many relationship.
+In the employee table, there are employee IDs associated to each employee.
+There is only one employee ID for each employee, but each employee ID can have more than one Territory ID.

+2.If you are a startup that needs funding and does not have the time to set up a complex database mongodb is a reasonable choice.
+It is important to know that MongoDB often leads to technical debt.
+If you are in a situation where the data you insert and pull for the database must follow a very strict format, MongoDB is not the best choice.

+3. NewSQL is a modern relational database management system that aims to provide the same scalable performance as NoSQL while keeping the same guarantees of an ACIC database system.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo